 College can be a difficult time to save money for your future.
-Students face expenses like housing, tuition, books, living costs, and other things that add up quickly.
+Students face expenses like housing, tuition, books, living costs, loans, and other things that add up quickly.
 Even with a part-time job to help pay the bills, students typically do not receive that many hours due to the fact they also need time to study and go to classes during the week.
 I used to be a server at Pizza Hut and even though the job certainly helped with my expenses, I always found myself wishing I had another source of income.

 1. Sell your extra belongings